Saint Luke's Care

 EPTs choose initiatives based on national quality recommendations and the most up-to-date, quality research.
 Subgroups of clinicians develop these ideas into projects, which are disseminated to SLC physician members for comment and feedback.
 Individuals are selected for feedback based on their clinical areas of practice that intersect the project.
 Data on the effects of the projects are collected by SLC and presented back to the EPTs for further project refinement.

-View Saint Luke’s Care Evidence-based Practice Teams' (EPTs) documents including:
+View Saint Luke’s Care Evidence-based Practice Teams' (EPTs) documents.

-Read past issues of Saint Luke’s Care’s monthly PDF newsletters.
+Read past issues of Saint Luke’s Care’s PDF newsletters.